DavidRagone/vim-llm-chat/README.md

 ---

-## Requirements
+## How It Works

-- Vim 8.0+ with `+channel` or `+job` support (Neovim supported as well)
+- The plugin assembles a prompt containing your question, the current file contents, and a list of files in your project directory.
-- `curl` available in your system PATH
+- The prompt is sent to the `llm` tool, which returns a response using your chosen model/API.
-- An LLM API endpoint that accepts JSON POST requests and returns a plain text response
+- The conversation history appears in the chat buffer.

 ---

 ## Security

-**Never send private code or sensitive data to a third-party API without verifying the endpoint and reviewing its privacy policy.**
+Your code and questions are sent to the `llm` tool.
+Depending on your model configuration, this may result in your data being sent to remote APIs (OpenAI, etc.) or processed locally. **Check your `llm` configuration and privacy preferences.**

 ---

 ## Customization

-You can customize the plugin commands or buffer name by modifying `plugin/llmchat.vim`.
+You can customize the plugin commands or buffer name by modifying `plugin/vim-llm-chat`.

 ---